What to Expect on a Desert Trip

 Physical Requirements

 Water Drop trips follow fixed routes and usually last 4 to 6 hours; Desert Searches are more varied and usually last 6 to 8 hours.
-The actual length of time depends on the itinerary and any unexpected event which may occur.
+The actual length of time depends on the route and any unexpected event which may occur.

 Supplies On Board